 Pursuing Personal Values in an Imperfect World

-I answered a question on pursuing personal values in an imperfect world for Philosophy in Action Radio on 14 October 2012.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on pursuing personal values in an imperfect world on 14 October 2012.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Given the terrible state of the economy and culture, is it wrong to pursue your own personal values?
 Shouldn't we all be working full time at counteracting the terrible ideas that run rampant in our culture?
 Is time taken away from "the good fight" in pursuit of other activities merely a useless distraction, counterproductive, and possibly immoral – as some people claim?
 Or is the pursuit of your own values a moral way to enjoy one's life in spite of the grim state of the culture, politics, and the economy?